aazahrou/aspirethemes.github.io/_docs/maxima-wordpress.md

 #### Footer Copyright

-Maxima has an option to edit the footer copy right options, from the customizer window, choose `Site Identity > Footer Copyright` to easily update the copyright text.
+Maxima has an option to edit the footer copyright options, from the customizer window, choose `Site Identity > Footer Copyright` to easily update the copyright text.

 ---